cncf/servicedesk/README.md

 We have a professional staff located in China that can help your project present at local meetups and events.
 Also, we host one of the largest open source conferences, [KubeCon+CloudNativeCon China](https://www.lfasiallc.com/events/kubecon-cloudnativecon-china-2018/) every year and offer simultaneous live translations of presentations in both Chinese and English.

-## Sharing credentials, passwords or other confidential information

-CNCF doesn't enforce the projects to use any specific tool for sharing credentials, passwords or other confidential information, however we suggest using [Keybase](https://keybase.io/) as a preferred tool.

 ## FAQ

 ### How do I file a ticket with the Service Desk?